durrenlee/IMTNet/README.md

-# IMTNet
+### Paper: A lightweight ViT Model with Dilated Attention and Deformable Convolution
+####- classification/readme.md
-DADCN-ViT and IMTNet implementation for paper: An IMTNet Framework for Insulator Detection and Text Recognition Based on Lightweight DADCN-ViT
+### Paper: Multi-Task IMTNet Framework for Insulator Detection and Text Recognition Based on a Lightweight ViT
+####- detection/insulator_detection/readme.md